 Reservoir host (R.H): It is an animal that harbours the mature (adult) stage of the parasite as in human.
-It acts also as a source of infection to man and maintains the parasite in nature. when adult stage paracite live in man and some types of animal we call man -> difinitive hest and the animal -> veservoir host
+It acts also as a source of infection to man and maintains the parasite in nature.

+Types of the hosts

-Intermediate host (I.H): It is the host which harbours the immature (larval) stage of the parasite or in which non-sexual reproduction of the parasite takes place
+• Intermediate host (I.H): It is the host which harbours the immature (larval) stage of the parasite or in which non-sexual reproduction of the parasite takes place

-• Complete host: which acts as both definitive and intermediate host. host live in it Immature 2 adult stage of parasite.
+Complete host: which acts as both definitive and intermediate host.